Charmanderander/LumberHack/README.md

 Max thread sleep time seems to peak around 150.

+Max score with assistance: 367 (meaning in rows of no branches, I manually press left or right to speed things up)

+Max score without assistance: 352

+Not very impressive, but able to beat most human players!

 ## TODO

 1. Implement look ahead.
 Currently, image recognition is only done around the LumberJack.
 If we can look at whats ahead of us, we can enter commands more quickly.